 Shannon Briggs, on the other hand, was known for opening fights with aggression, throwing upwards of eighty punches in the first round, a number above even the welterweight average.
 But when Foreman vs Briggs got underway, the expected Briggs swarm was replaced with a cautious stick-and-move strategy.
 Shannon bounced about the perimeter of the ring, occasionally firing jabs, while Foreman, looking surprisingly light on his toes, followed.
 But George was more assertive in the second and third, landing his absurdly heavy jab almost at will.
 Every time Shannon landed a consequential punch, George returned the favor.

-Briggs connected with a flurry in the early part of round five, but Foreman responded with his jab, and reasserted control.
+Briggs connected with a flurry in the early part of round five, but Foreman responded with his jab and reasserted control.
 At one point, Shannon landed a nice right hand that snapped George’s head back, but Foreman replied with a jab that did the same to Shannon.
 The fifth was a better round for Briggs, though Foreman still forced the pace, kept Briggs backpedaling, and did more damage.

 Briggs rebounded fairly well in the sixth, throwing more and moving enough to slow down Foreman’s output.
 He wasn’t deterring the older man, but he did marginally outwork him and George’s activity only dropped further in the seventh.
 He was still moving forward, forcing Briggs back, and his feints were making the younger man flinch and hesitate, but George was outworked for a second straight round.

-Perhaps sensing the momentum shifting in Briggs’ favor, Foreman turned it up in the eighth, landing chopping right hands behind his jab, even hurting Briggs at one point with a right.
+Perhaps sensing the momentum shifting in Briggs’ favor, Foreman turned it up in the eighth, landing chopping shots behind his jab, even hurting Briggs at one point with a right.
 Shannon didn’t stop throwing back, but he appeared outgunned and outclassed.
 The ninth was more competitive, and Briggs landed some solid body shots in close, but Foreman still got home the more meaningful blows.

 George seemed to be winning the tenth but, after taking a hurtful body shot, Briggs woke up and landed a few solid punches in the final ten seconds that prompted some to award him the round.
 The eleventh was fought at close quarters, both men landing well, though once again, Foreman connected with the harder shots.